Increase Website Conversions

 In one study done job seekers were given the option to interview at two firms one with many job openings and one with just a few job openings.
 The subjects all perceived the company with fewer job openings available as a better firm even though no other information about the company was given.

-As you can see there is a lot more that goes into it than just the fonts and colors to increase website conversions.
-Having an understanding these powerful psychological triggers can help increase your website’s conversions by many times.
+As you can see, there is a lot more that goes into it than just the fonts and colors to increase website conversions.
+By having an understanding these powerful psychological triggers, you can help increase your website’s conversions by many times.
 The next time you’re on your competitor’s website or your own, try to check off how many of the weapons of influence are being used and how you might be able to use one of these tactics to increase your site’s overall conversions.

 OF YOUR NEW WEBSITE

 If you’re looking for a new website, we’d like to make you an offer you can’t refuse.

 We will design a Custom Mockup of your new website for Free, before you sign or pay anything.